aackerman/talks/debugging-node/NOTES.md

 So let's take a look at the three hooks that are available.
 The promise hooks are only available in later versions of Node, 4.x and beyond.
 These hooks were not available in 0.12.

 ** process hooks debugging demo **

+If you take a look at what's going on here the script registers three handlers for process event callbacks and runs four timeouts.
+The first to create and reject a promise, to show the callback trigger on `unhandledRejection` hook.
+The second to handle the promise rejection in a different tick of the event loop to trigger the `handledRejection` hook.
+The third to throw an exception to trigger the `uncaughtException` handler and finally a timeout to keep the script running to show that the `uncaughtException` handler prevents scripts from exiting early.

 An uncaught exception handler is good for catching exceptions in your JavaScript code.
 But doesn't do anything to help you handle a SEGFAULT in native modules.